 (c) the resident or prospective resident is receiving, or is entitled to receive, residential care in respect of which the administering body is eligible for a “residential care subsidy” as defined in the Aged Care Act 1997 Schedule 1 of the Commonwealth.

-[Section 5 amended by No. 69 of 2006 s.
+[Section 5 amended: No. 69 of 2006 s.
 34.]

 6. Contracting out